 Plan 1 is the loan system for undergraduate students that started courses before September 2012.
 Plan 2 the system for undergraduates and for Advanced Learner Loans between September 2012 and September 2023.
 Plan 3 the system for postgraduate loans introduced in 2016.
 Plan 5 the system for undergraduates and for Advanced Learner Loans since September 2023.

 Resource Account Budgeting (RAB) charge

 Used in the DfE annual accounts, this is the proportion of loan outlay that is expected to not be repaid when future repayments are valued in present terms.

 The period for which a loan borrower is liable to make repayments based on their income.
 At the end of a borrowers’ repayment term any remaining loan balance is cancelled.

 The annual income threshold above which borrowers are required to make repayments on any eligible income.
-Plan 1 and Plan 2 loan borrowers are required to pay 9% of any earnings above the threshold and Plan 3 borrowers will be required to repay 6%.
+Plan 1, Plan 2 and Plan 5 loan borrowers are required to pay 9% of any earnings above the threshold and Plan 3 borrowers will be required to repay 6%.

 Statutory Repayment Due Date (SRDD)